A Division I athlete’s path to the Air Force

 |0

-This work, A Division I athlete’s path to the Air Force [Image 3 of 3], by A1C Macy Dismore-Mann, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, A Division I athlete’s path to the Air Force, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.